 A Guide to Hidden Gems in the Yucatan Peninsula

-Spring break is just around the corner—and that means the Mayan Riviera is about to flood with tourists.
+Vacation is just around the corner—and that means the Mayan Riviera is about to flood with tourists.
 There’s something absolutely lovely about the resort vacation experience.
 It’s easy, often with lots of activities for kids and adults.
-And let’s be honest, if you go all-inclusive, it’s easy to relax knowing you don’t need to worry about food, drinks or paying for anything other than tips.
+And let’s be honest, if you go all-inclusive, it’s easy to relax knowing you don’t need to worry about food, drinks, or paying for anything other than tips.
 I’m not above drinking a piña colada at breakfast.
 It’s kinda like a smoothie, right?

 Here are two Yucatan destinations that showcase the region’s beauty.